Logo

 • It's much easier to find an A 440 tuning fork than a C fork.

 Small consolation for A, these crumbs.
-In stark contrast, plentiful are the ways that musicians accept and revere C as the predominant and preeminent letter in music.
+In stark contrast, we find plentiful ways that musicians accept and revere C as the predominant and preeminent letter in music.

-Throughout musical pedantry—in the halls of scholarly thinking—C holds forth sovereignly in the prose of music pedagogy.
+Throughout musical pedantry—in the halls of scholarly thinking—C holds forth sovereignly in the prose of music pedagogy, and rules unchallenged within the thick tomes of theory.
 C is the de facto “Do” of solfeggio.
-C rules unchallenged within the thick tomes of theory.
 And she sits crowned and enthroned atop the Cycle of Fifths, reigning above all keys, as shown in this image of the Cycle.

 The traditional Cycle of 5ths